birchb1024/frangipanni/README.md

 # frangipanni
-Program to convert lines of text into a beautiful tree structure.
+Program to convert lines of text into beautiful tree structures.

 <img src="frangipanni.jpg" alt="A Tree" width="200" align="right">

 The program reads each line on the standard input in turn.
-It breaks the line into tokens, then adds the sequence of tokens into a tree structure which is printed as indented lines or JSON formats.
-Alternatively the tree can be passed to a gopher-Lua script which you can write for any format.
+It breaks each line into tokens, then adds the sequence of tokens into a tree structure.
+Lines with the same leading tokens are placed in the same branch of the tree.
+The tree is printed as indented lines or JSON format.
+Alternatively the tree can be passed to a user-provided Lua script which can produce any output format.

-Options control where the line is broken into tokens, and output considerations.
+Options control where the line is broken into tokens, and how it is analysed and output.

 ## Basic Operation

-To explain the action of the program here is a simple example.
+Here is a simple example.
 Given this  command `sudo find /etc -maxdepth 3 | tail -9 `,

-We get this input data:
+We get this data:

 ```
 /etc/bluetooth/rfcomm.conf.dpkg-remove